+Muscle fibres and the blood vessels that supply them tear.
 While a muscle strain refers to a microscopic injury to muscle fibres, a muscle tear is a more significant macroscopic injury.
-We can normally visualise the damaged fibres on an ultrasound scan or MRI.
-Much like muscle strains, the most common muscle tears occur in the lower back, neck, shoulder, and hamstring.
-It typically takes a substantial amount of force to cause this type of injury.
-Muscle fibres and the blood vessels that supply it tear.
+We can typically visualise the damaged fibres on an ultrasound scan or MRI.
+Like muscle strains, the most common muscle tears occur in the lower back, neck, shoulder, and hamstring.
+It typically takes substantial force to cause this type of injury.

 Muscle tears usually cause a sudden onset of severe muscle pain, as well as bruising, weakness and swelling.
-Muscle tear sufferers should seek urgent medical attention to confirm the diagnosis and undertake a physiotherapist-guided rehabilitation to return to sport or work quicker, plus reduce the likelihood of reinjury.
-Patients with a torn muscle also often require follow-up care and rehabilitation with physical therapy.
+Muscle tear sufferers should seek urgent medical attention to confirm the diagnosis and undertake a physiotherapist-guided rehabilitation to return to sport or work quicker, plus reduce the likelihood of re-injury.
+Patients with torn muscles also often require follow-up care and rehabilitation with physiotherapy.

 The most severe extreme of a muscle tear is a complete rupture.
 Complete muscle rupture usually requires surgical repair and post-operative physiotherapy to optimise your return to function.

-Muscle contusion may also be referred to as a muscle “haematoma”.
-This injury occurs when a blunt object strikes the body and crushes underlying muscle tissue but does not break the skin.
-Common examples include being hit with a ball or being accidentally kneed e.g. “corked thigh“.
-Contusions are typically painful, swollen, weak and result in a reduced range of motion, as a protection mechanism.
-Visible bruising is from damaged blood vessels that pools underneath the skin’s surface.
+Muscle contusions typically result from a blunt object striking the body and crushing underlying muscle tissue without breaking the skin.
+For example, being hit with a ball or accidentally kneed can cause a “corked thigh“.
+These injuries are painful, swollen, and weak, and can lead to reduced range of motion as a protection mechanism.
+Visible bruising results from damaged blood vessels that pool underneath the skin’s surface.

-While most mild contusion injuries often heal with ice, rest and time, more severe injuries sometimes require surgical intervention to address excessive pressure accumulated from internal swelling and bleeding.
+Mild contusion injuries can usually be treated with ice, rest, and time.
+However, more severe injuries may require surgical intervention to address excessive pressure accumulated from internal swelling and bleeding.

-Rhabdomyolysis is a severe condition when muscle fibres die and their contents release into your bloodstream.
-Your kidneys normally filter out these muscle byproducts.
-However, in rhabdomyolysis kidney failure can result and be fatal.
+Rhabdomyolysis is a severe condition that occurs when muscle fibres die, and their contents are released into the bloodstream.
+Normally, the kidneys filter out these muscle byproducts, but in rhabdomyolysis, kidney failure can result and be fatal.
 Urgent medical attention is required.

-Causes of rhabdomyolysis may be traumatic or non-traumatic.
-Examples of traumatic rhabdomyolysis include car accidents, crush injuries or lying unconscious on a hard surface for an extended period.
-Causes of non-traumatic muscle injury include heatstroke, infections, intense exercise, seizures, and the use of certain recreational drugs like cocaine and amphetamines.
+Common symptoms of rhabdomyolysis include muscle pain, weakness, and dark urine.
+The causes of rhabdomyolysis can be traumatic or non-traumatic.
+Examples of traumatic rhabdomyolysis include car accidents, crush injuries, or lying unconscious on a hard surface for an extended period.
+Causes of non-traumatic muscle injury include heatstroke, infections, intense exercise, seizures, and the use of certain recreational drugs, such as cocaine and amphetamines.